 OPPORTUNITIES TO VISIT AND WORK WITH US AT CHAMPLAIN VALLEY BEES AND QUEENS

-UPDATED DATES JAN 2019: Every year I get many requests to visit and/or to work here in the apiary– to see in person an apiary operating successfully for many years without treatments, and to learn something about making a living and having a nice lifestyle based around this work.
+UPDATED DATES JAN 2020: Every year I get many requests to visit and/or to work here in the apiary– to see in person an apiary operating successfully for many years without treatments, and to learn something about making a living and having a nice lifestyle based around this work.
 After spending three years establishing the apiary’s home base in a new location, I now have the time and resources to honor at least some of these requests, and possibly help a few new commercial beekeepers get started with a solid, nature-based model, and an understanding of the successful small farmer’s lifestyle.
 The following three options represent a sort of sliding scale from public, open house events at one end, to a search, at the other, for the very few people who could thrive in a way of life based on the works of Nature

 — even within and alongside the current predatory and destructive American culture.
-Each of these events has been planned and scheduled to maximize the opportunities for learning and sharing in the time allotted, and to avoid conflicts with the important annual work in the apiary.
+Each of these events has been planned and scheduled to maximize the opportunities for learning and sharing in the time allotted and to avoid conflicts with the important annual work in the apiary.
 This is a busy, hardworking place–supported entirely by bees and honey–with things needing attention almost every day.
 So, it’s hard for me to accommodate visitors at other times.
 Thanks for your consideration.

 The dates were chosen to show the apiary at its apparent weak point (April) and its apparent strong point (July).
 (Those who are gathering evidence to show that commercial beekeeping without treatments is impossible will probably want to come in April; those already convinced that this type of beekeeping is easy and always good news should come in July.
 For all others with a serious interest, I recommend coming to both.)
 Hopefully, these are relaxed, informal events which can accommodate beekeepers of all skill and experience levels.
 Weather permitting, we’ll be able to examine colonies and describe the process of making spring and summer nucs.
 There should be plenty of time for both beginner and advanced questions and discussions.
 Very likely we will visit another beeyard in addition to the home farm.

-2. The 8-Day Workshop: June.
+2. The 8-Day Workshop: June

 The productive potential of this apiary is tapped and developed by an 8-day cycle of queen rearing and nuc making, which continues for seven weeks during mid-summer.
 This workshop enables up to five people to work through one whole cycle with me and my local helpers.
 It is intended for those who already have experience handling bees, and would like to greatly increase their ability to produce nucs and queens during a short growing season.
 Everyone will participate in each step of the process, (except grafting, which only takes up a few hours each week, and which you have to learn by practicing at home anyway.)
 There should also be time to see how the production of nucs and queens supports honey production in a non-migratory, northern apiary.
 For someone interested in a long-term apprenticeship, this would be a good way to see if there is a good fit between you and my apiary.
 There is a fee for this workshop, and simple housing/camping is available on site.
 Limited to five participants.
 Please contact me by phone or snail-mail for more information or to apply.

-3. Long-Term Apprenticeships:
+3. Long-Term Apprenticeships